 Hot farts may indicate a person ate some types of food their body does not agree with, or they have other digestive issues.
+Lifestyle and diet changes may help minimize the occurrence.

 It is normal for people to fart several times throughout the day, based on factors that include food choices and how they eat.
 However, a person may notice that some farts feel warmer or hotter than others.